-Trash bags provided by National River Cleanup[®] hold an average weight of 25 pounds.
-Before using this average, consider the contents of each bag.
+Consider the contents of each bag.
 Is one bag full of glass or plastic?
 Depending on the contents, your bag could weigh more or less.

 Visit our Organizer Resources webpage for more detailed information and tips on waste disposal and recycling.